 Dress Shoe for Peroneal Tendonitis

-- Here we have two Orthopedic style shoes that are ideal for Peroneal Tendinitis.
+- Here we have two orthopedic-style shoes that are ideal for Peroneal Tendinitis.

 - Because they offer better stability and proper arch support, they are ideal.